 - Students must achieve a letter grade of “C” or higher on all pre-program courses OR

-- Students must score at least 55 in elementary Algebra on the Accuplacer test or take
+- Students must score >/= to 245 on the Quantitative Reasoning, Algebra, Stats math Accuplacer test or take MATH 0095 Intermediate Algebra.

 - All pre-program courses and requirements must be successfully completed before starting Semester 1.